 Day 15: Fez to Marrakech.
 Arrive in Marrakesh and head to the iconic Djemaa el Fna Market Square for snake-charmers, magicians and delicious street food, or hit the souks for some more bartering practice.
 This evening, enjoy a traditional Moroccan dinner in the heart of the medina.

 Day 16: Trip end.
 It’s the last day so why not round off with something really special?Take an optional hot air balloon ride over the city as the sun comes up.
 After that, your amazing adventure comes to an end.
 Make your way to the airport or continue your travels in Morocco.
 See you soon!

 All activities, inclusions and itineraries are subject to change.

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 Your trip starts in Barcelona on day 1.
 Fly into Barcelona El Prat de Llobregat Airport (BCN) and make your own way to your starting accommodation.
 The airport is not too far from the city and taxi takes 20 – 25 minutes, depending on traffic.
-Girona (GRO) and Reus (REU) Airports are also an option, but these are around 120km outside of the city.
 No activities have been planned for today apart from the welcome meeting in the evening, so arrive at a time that suits you.

-In Spain and Portugal, 9 nights of simple accommodation in multi-share, single-sex (4-6 people and occasionally dorm rooms) are included.
-If you do the Morocco add on, an additional 6 nights of twin-share accommodation are included.
+In Spain and Portugal, 9 nights of simple accommodation in multi-share, single-sex (4-6 people) are included.
+In Morocco you’ll spend 6 nights in twin-share accommodation.
 Most of the accommodation will have shared bathroom facilities.
 We’ve chosen all properties based on location, character and cleanliness.
 You’ll stay in a mix of hostels and private rooms in local homes.

 The minimum age to join this trip is 18.
 This trip is designed for 18- to 39-year-olds.